-This weekend San Antonio resident and community leader, Lori Beth Rodriguez, Ph.D., came forward with a story about Animal Care Services (ACS) she says is tragic.
-"I'm heartbroken and angry."
-Rodriguez founded the organization, Westside Dog Initiative, which aims to help strays in the Westside.
-Earlier this month, she says, she found this very sweet stray dog in a Pizza Hut parking lot and named her "Sandy".
+This weekend San Antonio resident and community leader, Lori Beth Rodriguez, Ph.D., contacted Watchdog Mary with a story about Animal Care Services (ACS) she called tragic.
+"I'm heartbroken and angry," she said.

-Feeling good about this arrangement, Rodriguez even snapped a picture of her driving Sandy to the shelter.
-Rodriguez says when she dropped the little pooch off she made sure everyone at ACS knew she would take the dog if a temporary or permanent home could not be found and Sandy should NOT be euthanized.
+Feeling good about this arrangement, Rodriguez even snapped a picture driving Sandy to the shelter.
+Rodriguez said when she dropped the little pooch off she made sure everyone at ACS knew she would take the dog if a temporary or permanent home could not be found.
+She emphasized Sandy should NOT be euthanized.

 Other problems at ACS

 Longtime San Antonio animal volunteer Jenn Studley calls this yet another tragedy from inside the pound.
 "I am outraged and disgusted that ACS killed Sandy even though they knew the day she was brought in that she had someone willing to foster her," Studley said.
 "This kind of carelessness is inexcusable when these poor dogs are paying the price for their mistakes!"